railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 To Each Enterprise its own Analytic Chart of Accounts
 =====================================================

 To illustrate analytic accounts clearly, you will follow three use cases, each in one of three different types of company:

         #.
 Industrial Manufacturing Enterprise.

         #.
 Law Firm.

         #.
 IT Services Company.

 Case 1: Industrial Manufacturing Enterprise
 -------------------------------------------

-In industry, you will often find analytic charts of accounts structured into the departments and products that the company itself is built on.
+In industry, you will often find analytic charts of accounts structured into departments and products the company itself is built on.

 So the objective is to examine the costs, sales and margins by department and by product.
-The first level of the structure comprises the different departments, and the lower levels represent the product ranges that the company makes and sells.
+The first level of the structure comprises the different departments, and the lower levels represent the product ranges the company makes and sells.

 .. note::  Analytic Chart of Accounts for an Industrial Manufacturing Company

                 #.
 Marketing Department

                 #.
 Commercial Department

                 #.
 Administration Department

                 #.
 Production

                         * Product Range 1

                         * Sub-groups

                         * Product Range 2

 .. index::
    pair: cost; allocation

 In daily use, it is useful to mark the analytic account on each purchase invoice.
 The analytic account is the one to which the costs of that purchase should be allocated.
 When the invoice is approved, it will automatically generate the entries for both the general and the corresponding analytic accounts.
-So, for each entry on the general accounts, there is at least one analytic entry that allocates costs to the department that incurred them.
+So, for each entry on the general accounts, there is at least one analytic entry that allocates costs to the department which incurred them.

 Here is a possible breakdown of some general accounting entries for the example above, allocated to various analytic accounts:

 .. csv-table::  Breakdown of general and analytic accounting entries (Case 1)